Toggle: English / Spanish

 - Some rare genetic syndromes may be associated with supernumerary nipples

-Usually, no treatment is needed.
+Most people do not need treatment.
 The extra nipples do NOT develop into breasts at puberty.

 When to Contact a Medical Professional